-The Planet Wrecker group of countries responsible for the most planned expansion of oil and gas production is not a homogeneous group.
+The group of countries responsible for the most planned expansion of oil and gas production is not a homogeneous group.
 It encompasses countries facing very different degrees of wealth and dependence on fossil fuel revenues and jobs and, therefore, ability to manage a rapid transition away from fossil fuel extraction.
 While oil and gas expansion needs to end everywhere in order to maintain a chance of limiting warming to 1.5°C, expansion in countries with high incomes, a high degree of ability to transition away from fossil fuels, and outsized historical responsibility for causing the climate crisis is particularly inexcusable.
-An equitable phase-out of fossil fuels requires that these countries immediately end expansion, phase-out existing production at an accelerated pace, support affected workers and communities through the transition, and provide their fair share of financial as well as technical support to countries with fewer resources to invest in a rapid transition.45 and push for just alternatives, resisting an industry often tied to human rights abuses, health and environmental degradation, increased inequality and public debt, displacement, and violent conflict.
-In many cases, these fossil fuel projects bring few benefits to local communities, while profits and products are exported and/or benefit a wealthy few.49 At the same time, global north governments, such as top fossil fuel financier Japan (Box 2), play a key role in pushing and funding many of these damaging projects, often to supply their own market, even as they neglect to deliver the finance they owe to Global South countries to address climate loss and damage, adaptation, and transition needs.50
+An equitable phase-out of fossil fuels requires that these countries immediately end expansion, phase-out existing production at an accelerated pace, support affected workers and communities through the transition, and provide their fair share of financial as well as technical support to countries with fewer resources to invest in a rapid transition.45

+This is not to suggest that extraction does not need to be phased out rapidly elsewhere.
+Across Africa,46 Asia,47 and Latin America48 frontline communities and peoples' movements are fighting to stop the buildout of fossil fuel projects and push for just alternatives, resisting an industry often tied to human rights abuses, health and environmental degradation, increased inequality and public debt, displacement, and violent conflict.
+In many cases, these fossil fuel projects bring few benefits to local communities, while profits and products are exported and/ or benefit a wealthy few.49 At the same time, global north governments, such as top fossil fuel financier Japan (Box 2), and companies headquartered in the global north, play a key role in pushing and funding many of these damaging projects, often to supply their own market.
+This is true even as rich governments neglect to deliver the finance they owe to Global South countries to address climate loss and damage, adaptation, and transition needs.50